strimzi/proposals/074-additional-volumes-support.md

 ## Compatibility

 The proposed changes are designed to be forward-compatible.
 Future updates to the Strimzi Kafka Operator can build upon this feature without breaking existing configurations.
-The new `additionalVolumes` field will be optional.
+The new `volumes` / `volumeMounts` fields will be optional.
 Existing CRDs and configurations without this field will continue to work without any modifications.
 This ensures backward compatibility and seamless upgrades for current users.

 ## Rejected Alternatives